LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationBuilder/BotWorkspace.md

 <img class="fancyimage" style="width:1000px" src="img/ConvoBuilder/botWorkspace_dialogEditor.png">

 In the left panel in the Dialogs view, there's an expandable list of the dialogs in the open bot.
 The dialogs are displayed vertically and in alphabetical order.
-You can use the search box to search by dialog or interaction name.
+You can use the search box to search by dialog name, interaction name, or interaction content.

 <img class="fancyimage" style="width:250px" src="img/ConvoBuilder/botWorkspace_dialogsPanel.png">